sakshibansalsb/Hiring-Assistant-ChatBot/README.md

 ## Usage

 1. **Start the Application**: Run the application using the command `streamlit run app.py`.
-2. **Greeting and Introduction**: The application will greet the user and provide an overview of the process.
+2. **Greeting and Introduction**: The chatbot will greet you and explain its purpose.
-3. **Collect Candidate Information**: Fill out the form with the candidate's details, including name, email, phone number, years of experience, desired position, location, and tech stack.
+3. **Collect Candidate Information**: Fill out the form with your details, including name, email, phone number, years of experience, desired position, location, and tech stack.
-4. **Generate Technical Questions**: Based on the provided tech stack, the application will generate 3 to 5 technical questions.
+4. **Generate Technical Questions**: Based on your tech stack, the chatbot will generate 3 to 5 technical questions.
-5. **Answer Questions**: The candidate can answer the questions directly in the application.
+5. **Answer Questions**: Provide your answers to the questions directly in the application.
-6. **Submit Responses**: Once the candidate submits their responses, the application will display the answers and end the conversation.
+6. **Submit Responses**: Once you submit your responses, the chatbot will display your answers and end the conversation.

+## Technical Details

+- **Programming Language**: Python
+- **Libraries & Tools**:
+  - Streamlit: For the frontend interface.
+  - Google Generative AI (Gemini): For generating technical questions.
+  - Python-dotenv: For managing environment variables.
+- **Model Used**: Gemini 1.5 Pro
+- **Deployment**: Locally deployed using Streamlit.
+(Optional: Deployed on a cloud platform like AWS or GCP for bonus points.)

+## Prompt Engineering

+- **Information Gathering Prompts**: Designed to collect essential candidate details (e.g., "Please provide your full name, email address, and phone number.").
+- **Technical Question Generation Prompts**: Example: "Generate 3 to 5 technical interview questions for a candidate skilled in Python and Django.
+Focus on practical knowledge, real-world application, and coding concepts."
+- **Fallback Mechanism**: If the chatbot doesn’t understand the input, it responds with: "I'm sorry, I didn't quite understand that.
+Could you please rephrase your input or provide more details?"

-## Applications
+## Data Handling

-- **Initial Screening**: Automates the initial screening process for tech roles, saving time for recruiters.
-- **Technical Assessment**: Provides tailored technical questions based on the candidate's expertise.
-- **Candidate Engagement**: Offers a seamless and interactive experience for candidates during the hiring process.
+- **Simulated Data**: All candidate information is stored temporarily in the session state and is not persisted after the session ends.
+- **Data Privacy**: No sensitive data is stored permanently.
+The application complies with data privacy best practices.

-## Contributing
+## Challenges & Solutions

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Push your branch to your forked repository.
-5. Submit a pull request with a detailed description of your changes.
+- **Challenge 1**: Generating relevant technical questions for diverse tech stacks.
+  - **Solution**: Designed prompts to focus on practical and theoretical aspects of the specified technologies.
+- **Challenge 2**: Maintaining conversation context.
+  - **Solution**: Used Streamlit’s session state to store candidate information and generated questions.
+- **Challenge 3**: Handling unexpected user inputs.
+  - **Solution**: Implemented a fallback mechanism to guide users to rephrase their inputs.

 ---